The History of the Custom Challenge Coin & How Businesses Use Them

 What is a Challenge Coin?

-A challenge coin is a coin that carries the unique insignia or mottos of a particular group or unit.
-These coins are generally seen in the military, given out and carried with a sense of pride.
+A challenge coin is a coin that carries the unique insignia or motto of a particular group or unit.
+These coins are generally seen in the military, carried with a sense of pride.
 The size of the original challenge coins were about an inch in diameter.
-Now they are about 1.75″ in diameter.
-Most of them are round, like a coin, but some come in the shape of a rectangle or pentagon.
+Now they range from 1.75 inches up to 3 inches in diameter.
+Most of them are round, like a standard coin, but they can be made in virtually any shape.

-These coins are issued to show appreciation, for serving in a military operation, and soldiers will use them to identify themselves as part of a particular unit.
-They are traded and exchanged like trading cards or business cards among military members as well.
+These coins are often issued to show appreciation for serving in a military operation, and soldiers use them to signify their belonging to a particular unit.
+They can be traded and exchanged like trading cards or business cards among military members.

 No one really knows how the challenge coin became a tradition of the U.S. Military.
-The most common story is that of a wealthy American lieutenant who created insignia and had medallions made for his unit during World War I.
+The most common story is a wealthy American lieutenant created insignia and had medallions made for his unit during World War I.

-He was an Army Air Corps pilot who was shot down and captured by German soldiers, who took all of his ID, except for the coin he kept in a leather pouch.
-Upon escaping, he managed to make contact with French villagers, who thought he was a German spy.
-The solider used his coin to identify himself, which was recognized by a French soldier, who helped save his life.
+He was an Army Air Corps pilot shot down and captured by German soldiers, who took all of his ID except the coin he kept in a leather pouch he wore around his neck.
+Upon escaping, he managed to contact French soldiers, who thought he was a German spy.
+The soldier used his coin to identify himself, eventually recognized by a French soldier, who helped save his life.

-It remained the only unit in the Army with its own challenge coin until the 1980s.
+It remained the only unit in the Army with a unique challenge coin until the 1980s.
 That's when the tradition became standard among military units.

 Where Does "Challenge" Come From?

-Why You Should Use Them In Your Business
+Why You Should Use Them For Your Business

-The reasons why these are used in the military can be carried over to your business effortlessly.
+Challenge coins have expanded outside of the military and integrated into the business world seamlessly.
 If your employees are short on passion, pride, and camaraderie, consider getting challenge coins for your team.

 How fun would it be if your sales team were sitting around at a meeting table and someone tried to challenge the rest of the team?
 Maybe it's a lunch challenge?
 Make it interesting!
 Those are the times when everyone is laughing and having fun, creating a team environment.

-Challenge coins are used as a part of marketing promotions in a unique way to make your company stand out.
+Challenge coins make marketing and promotion innovative, making your company stand out.
 A custom coin can make a positive first impression for your brand.
-With the challenge coin, you can use your logo, company name, or the vision of the organization.
+With the challenge coin, you can use your logo, company name, or the organization's vision.

 Recognize Outstanding Work

 Employees who are appreciated are much more engaged.
 They're also motivated by recognition, appreciation, and a fun workplace.
-With a challenge coin created just for outstanding employees, your employees get the benefit of all three!
+With a challenge coin created for outstanding employees, your employees benefit from all three!

 Walk Together Forever

 Challenge coins also present the opportunity to bond.
 Have you ever been part of a big project or part of a team where everyone worked hard, worked overtime, and the team succeeded?
-Those special moments should be celebrated!
+Celebrate these special moments!
 You can make those memories last by giving a challenge coin to each member.
-It’s a way to recognize the hard work, the fun, and the memories that last long after the job is done.
+It’s a way to recognize the hard work, the fun, and the memories that last long after the job has passed.

 Get a Unique Custom Challenge Coin

 A challenge coin is a great way to reward the team.
-They are also great for bringing teams together while bringing fun to work.
+They are also an excellent way to bring groups together while bringing fun to work.
 Looking to create a custom challenge coin for your business?
 Have a look at design options and get a free quote right now!